The-Blackstone/AboutMe/README.md

-# JoshBunting_Landing_Page

-This is my landing page!
+# This is all there is to know about me!

-It is open source so if anyone would like to use it for their own projects they may!
+It is open source, so anyone may use it for their own projects!